Papa Smurf

-Papa Smurf is a character from the comic strip The Smurfs.
+Papa Smurf (French: Grand Schtroumpf) is a character from the comic strip The Smurfs.
 Most Smurfs are said to be about 100 years old.
 However, at the advanced age of 546 (553 in the 1980s series episode "The Littlest Giant"), Papa is the oldest Smurf and the leader of all Smurfs.
 Despite his age, he is still quite energetic.
 Easily distinguishable from all the other Smurfs, Papa Smurf has a bushy white mustache and beard and is typically dressed in red pants and a matching red Phrygian cap, making him the only Smurf who does not wear white.
 He was introduced in Peyo's 1958 Johan and Peewit story "La Flûte à Six Trous", the first appearance of the Smurfs.

 Don Messick provided Papa Smurf's voice for the 1980s animated series as well as the special Cartoon All-Stars to the Rescue.
 Jonathan Winters, who voiced Grandpa Smurf on the animated series, was Papa Smurf's voice for the 2011 film and its 2013 sequel, with the latter being Winters' last film before his death.
 On The Smurfs: A Christmas Carol and The Smurfs: The Legend of Smurfy Hollow, Papa Smurf is voiced by Jack Angel.
 Mandy Patinkin voiced Papa Smurf in the animated film Smurfs: The Lost Village.
 Davis Freeman currently voices Papa Smurf in the 2021 Smurfs reboot.

 In the original French version, Papa Smurf's name is "Le Grand Schtroumpf” which means "the Great Smurf" or "the Big Smurf."